-Most Scooters are shipped assembly, in exception to side mirrors, baskets and other items to ensure they aren’t damaged when shipped.
+Most Scooters are shipped assembled, in exception to side mirrors, baskets and other items to ensure they aren’t damaged when shipped.

 Yes, in London Ontario, but it is not opened to the public at this time.